calaldees/teachingWorkshops/teacherEducation/assessment.md

         * An assessment functions formatively to the extent that evidence from the assessment is used – by teachers, by students, or by their peers – to make better decisions about the next steps in instruction.
     * ... “formative” and “summative” ... (are)... different kinds of conclusions that might be drawn from assessment outcomes

-* 'Formative assessment' should have been called 'responsive teaching' - 'assessment' makes people think of tests - Wiliam
+* 'Formative assessment' should have been called 'responsive teaching' - 'assessment' makes people think of tests

-### Sync (30min)

-TASK 1: (5min) In the GoogleDoc create headings for the questions you answerd above - copy and paste ideas from your notes above - put your initials next to your contributions
-TASK 2: (25min) Discuss each question - (This will set the stage for some exploration this session)
+<sub>Dylan Wiliam</sub>

 * [Revisiting Dylan Wiliam’s Five Brilliant Formative Assessment Strategies](https://teacherhead.com/2019/01/10/revisiting-dylan-wiliams-five-brilliant-formative-assessment-strategies/) Tom Sherrington 2019 - Referencing Wiliam 2005